 In the Set the Sql Filter field, enter the SQL query you want to use to filter database objects.

 Click Next to open a new view that lists the filtered database objects.

-Once you have the filtered list of the database objects, do the following to load the schemas of the desired objects onto your Repository:
+Once you have the filtered list of the database objects (tables, views and synonyms), do the following to load the schemas of the desired objects onto your Repository:

 Select one or more database objects on the list and click Next to open a new view on the wizard where you can see the schemas of the selected object.

 If no schema is visible on the list, click the Check connection button below the list to verify the database connection status.

 Modify the schemas if needed.